TheGalfins/GNSS_Compare/docs/android_gnssMeasurements.rst

 taken into account the used satellite navigation system.
 The following algorithms are based on the European GNSS Agency's (GSA) `White Paper on using GNSS Raw Measurements on Android devices`_.

+At the code level, you can find the algorithms in the following Java classes:

+*GalileoConstellation*

+*GpsConstellation*

+The variable names used in the description of the algorithms are the same as the ones in the GNSS Compare's code.

 Galileo
 =======